infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### db_name: `str`, *Required*

+The name of the database. `database_name` requirements:

+- Maximum 65,535 characters.
-Name of the database.
-Must not be empty.
+- Must not be empty.
+- Case-insensitive.
+- Must begin with an English letter or underscore.
+- Allowed characters:
+  - English letters (a-z, A-Z)
+  - Digits (0-9)
+  - "_" (underscore)

 #### conflict_type: `ConflictType`, *Optional*

 Conflict policy in `enum` for handling situations where a database with the same name exists.

 - `Error`: Raise an error if a database with the same name exists.
 - `Ignore`: Ignore the database creation requrest and keep the database with the same name as-is.

 :::tip NOTE
 You may want to import the `infinity.common` package to set `ConflictType`: